What is Workers’ Compensation?

 Arkansas Workers’ Compensation Law covers three types of benefits:

 - Cash payments

 These benefits should be paid as a matter of course if the workers’ compensation claim is successful.
-If your employer is not upholding your claim, please contact WALKER & HARP.
+If your employer is not upholding your claim, please contact WALKER LAW GROUP.
 Our expert attorneys will help get you the assistance you need during this difficult time.